salvemundi/salvemundi.nl-laravel/README.md

 If you are on a unix (Macos / Pretty much any linux distro) like system.
 You can use the [Taskfile](https://taskfile.dev).

+Running `$ task d:up` is all you need to do to get it up and running.

 Commands:
 - `$ task w:prep`
     - Prepare dev environment (composer install, npm run)